Welcome to the podcast of the Lotus Eaters for Tuesday, the 14th of October, 2025.

 I mean, Haiti was founded on explicitly murdering all of the white people in the country.

-And when they got run out of white people, they murdered the mixed race people as well, just for good measure.
+And when they got ran out of white people, they murdered the mixed race people.

-Um whereas in Haiti they're not.
+Whereas in Haiti, they're not.

-And they have a pretty good incentive to keep the Haitians out given their history.
+And they have a pretty good incentive to keep the Haitians out, given their history.

 Yes.